Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

-We utilized the SkafteNicki cookiecutter template with the command cookiecutter https://github.com/SkafteNicki/mlops_template and its overall structure (as we mostly filled out the files in src and tests).
+We utilized the SkafteNicki cookiecutter template with the command cookiecutter https://github.com/SkafteNicki/mlops_template and its overall structure (as we mostly filled out the files in src and tests) differs a bit.
 The tests folder has three subfolders, one for each type of test.

 Our structure differs from the template in the following ways: